KA HALE

 Project Size: 8 acres

-Site Focus: Cultural site preservation and protection of traditional Hawaiian customary rights
+Site Focus: Cultural site preservation and protection of heiau stone work

 -

-Restoration and preservation of traditional Hawaiian customary rights and usage within the ʻIli of Kihapiʻilani, including:
+Restoration and preservation of mokila mo'o cave, iliahi sandalwood grove heiau stone work and the traditional Hawaiian customary rights and usage within the ʻIli of Kihapiʻilani, including:

 -